anthrax3/Umbraco.Backend.Restriction/README.md

 Umbraco Backend Restriction
 =========

-This HttpModule, was made to restrict the access to the ADMIN part of the CMS, and other sensibles resources that you don't want share with Front End users.
+This HttpModule was made to restrict the access to the ADMIN part of the CMS and other sensibles resources that you don't want to share with Front End users.

 If you are over Umbraco v6 using the mvc features (SurfaceControllers, API, etc) the default routes i.e: ```http://[ROOT_SITE]/umbraco/surface/MyController/SomeAction``` are excluded from this restriction.